two-first-names/twofirstnames.org/scion/character-creation.md

 ### Step Five: Callings and Knacks
 Choose three Callings (Hero, p.
 190).
 At least one of your character’s Callings must come from their divine patron’s three Favored Callings.

-Your character receives seven[^callingdots] dots among all their Callings, but each must have at least one dot.
+Your character receives six[^callingdots] dots among all their Callings, but each must have at least one dot.

 For each Calling, choose a number of Heroic Knacks equal to the Calling’s rating; while they can learn more, they may only have as many active as they have Calling dots.
 Alternately, you may choose a single Immortal Knack instead of two Heroic Knacks for any Calling two dots or higher.
 If your character is also a creature of Legend, they replace one Calling with one appropriate to their nature (see Hero, p.
 310).

-[^callingdots]: Five, plus two for being Legend 5 at game start.
+[^callingdots]: Five, plus one for being Legend 3 at game start.

 ### Step Six: Birthrights
 Your character receives seven dots to allocate to Birthrights (Hero p.
 201).
 You may choose from the example Birthrights in this book, or design your own.